JetBrains/intellij-sdk-docs/topics/basics/getting_started/build_number_ranges.md

 > Any additional reported errors/warnings should also be fixed when possible.
 >
 > Plugins hosted on [JetBrains Marketplace](https://plugins.jetbrains.com) are checked automatically.
-> According to [Approval Guidelines](https://plugins.jetbrains.com/legal/approval-guidelines), incompatible plugin versions will be restricted by JetBrains if necessary.
+> According to [Approval Guidelines](https://plugins.jetbrains.com/legal/approval-guidelines), JetBrains will restrict incompatible plugin versions if necessary.
 >
 {title="Compatibility Enforcement" style="warning"}